Open-MSS/MSS/docs/gentutorials.rst

 Two batch scripts can be used to create tutorials.
-`start_tutorial.sh` is to create one tutorial and `tutorials.batch` is used to create all tutorials compressed to gifcycles.
+`start_tutorial.sh` is to create one tutorial and `tutorials.batch` is used to create all tutorials.